Gilgo serial killings timeline: From the finding of 10 bodies to the Rex Heuermann investigation

-Rex A. Heuermann, the alleged Gilgo Beach serial killer, has been charged with the murder of a fourth woman in the long-unsolved case.
+Rex A. Heuermann, the alleged Gilgo Beach serial killer, has been indicted on two counts of second-degree murder in the killings of two additional women.

-Heuermann, 60, of Massapequa Park, now faces charges in the killings of Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman and Amber Costello.
+Heuermann, 60, of Massapequa Park, now faces charges in the killings of Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman, Amber Costello, Sandra Costilla and Jessica Taylor.

 Over the years, many of these victims have been identified and officials have shared some evidence but no arrests had been made — until now.